 - overcast natural light (preferably outside on a cloudy day or in the shade to avoid shadows)

-Find a shady spot outdoors or preferably a cloudy day where you can tape the poster board to a wall.
+Find a shady spot outdoors or preferably on a cloudy day where you can tape the poster board to a wall.

-Give your kiddo, teen or adult a cute hairdo and shirt.
+Give your kiddo, teen, or adult a cute hairdo and shirt.
 And place them in front of the poster board facing the wall and poster board.

 You might possibly be faced with the same uncompliant little stinker as I was back in the day who didn’t want to partake in such silly DIY art projects.
 LOL!

 Eventually, we did get it done though.
 I recreated the scenario recently to show you what we did.
 Hey we have a lot of time on hand lately and I love seeing how much she has changed since 2014.